bookpanda/microvm-networking/tas/README.md

 sudo dpdk-testpmd -l 0-1 -n 4 -- --port-topology=chained
 ```
 # 1 TAS on host for microVMs (sidecar)
 The IPC for a one-way shared memory crossing is measured to be around 250 nanoseconds.
-While this is a measurable cost, it's significantly less than the multiple microseconds (or even milliseconds at the tail) of latency added by a traditional in-kernel stack1. microVMs don't need VFIO access, use virtio-net instead
+While this is a measurable cost, it's significantly less than the multiple microseconds (or even milliseconds at the tail) of latency added by a traditional in-kernel stack. microVMs don't need VFIO access, use virtio-net instead
 - networking go through tap devices
 - TAS can accelerate TCP inside the host, routing traffic between microVMs over these virtual interfaces
 ## current microVM flow